Consensys/doc.web3signer/docs/Tutorials/Launchpad-Keystores.md

     validatorPassword
     ```

+!!! note

+    If using Linux or macOS, we recommend setting the file ownership and permission to `400` for
+    the user running Web3Signer.

 ## 4. Create the key configuration file

-Create a key configuration file for each keystore file.
+Create a [key configuration file] for each keystore file.
 The key configuration file defines
 the type of signing key being used, and access details.
 Store all key configuration files in a
 single directory.
 In his example `Users/me/keys`